Observation of Phase Doubling and Entanglement in Coherent Matter-Wave Reactions

-An intriguing recent development is the formation of Bose-Einstein condensates (BECs) composed of short range molecules~\cite{Zhang2021, Bigagli2024}.
-Here, macroscopic numbers of molecules form a coherent matter wave.
-Theoretical studies suggest that chemical reactions in the quantum degenerate regime, described by nonlinear field mixing~\cite{Moore2002, Malla2022}, are phase coherent and can be Bose-enhanced, a phenomenon termed \enquote{quantum super-chemistry}~\cite{Heinzen2000}.
-Bose-enhanced reactions have been observed in atom-molecule BECs~\cite{Zhang2023}.
+The recent realization of Bose–Einstein condensates (BEC) of short‑range molecules~\cite{Zhang2021, Bigagli2024}, where a macroscopic ensemble of molecules shares a common phase, provides an ideal setting to answer this question.
+In the quantum degenerate regime, reactions are theoretically described by nonlinear mixing of matter-wave fields~\cite{Moore2002, Malla2022}, which features Bose-enhanced reactions and coherent matter-wave amplification - a phenomenon known as \enquote{quantum super-chemistry}~\cite{Heinzen2000}.
+A recent experiment with Cs$_2$ BECs~\cite{Zhang2023} supports this framework by demonstrating Bose-enhanced reactions and sets the stage to explore how coherence transforms during reactions.

-To illustrate reactions in the quantum gas as a nonlinear field mixing process, we consider the synthesis of molecules in a single quantum state $\psi_\mathrm{m}$ from the pairing of atoms in a state $\psi_\mathrm{a}$.
-This reaction is the matter wave analogue of second harmonic generation in nonlinear optics, where two red photons with frequency $\omega_\mathrm{r}$ are converted into a blue photon with frequency $\omega_\mathrm{b}=2\omega_\mathrm{r}$.
-The interaction Hamiltonians for photons and atoms are both described by the nonlinear mixing of their corresponding fields
+To illustrate how chemical reactions in a quantum gas can be understood as a nonlinear field mixing process, we consider the formation of molecules in a single quantum state $\psi_\mathrm{m}$ from pairs of atoms occupying the same state $\psi_\mathrm{a}$.
+This reaction is the matter-wave analogue of second-harmonic generation in nonlinear optics, where two red photons with frequency $\omega_\mathrm{r}$ are converted into a blue photon with frequency $\omega_\mathrm{b}=2\omega_\mathrm{r}$.
+The following interaction Hamiltonians describe the up- and down-conversion processes for photons, and the molecular association and dissociation processes for atomic fields,

 where the coupling constant $\chi$ for photons is given by the second order susceptibility $\chi^{(2)}$~\cite{Agarwal1969}, and the coupling constant $\gamma$ for atoms can be induced by Feshbach resonances in cold collisions~\cite{Chin2010}.
-Here, $\hat{E}_\mathrm{r}$ and $\hat{E}_\mathrm{b}$ are the field operators of the red and blue photon fields, and $\hat{\psi}_\mathrm{a}$ and $\hat{\psi}_\mathrm{m}$ are the field operators of the atomic and molecular fields.
+Here, $\hat{E}_\mathrm{r}$ and $\hat{E}_\mathrm{b}$ are the field operators of the red and blue photonic fields, and $\hat{\psi}_\mathrm{a}$ and $\hat{\psi}_\mathrm{m}$ are the field operators of the atomic and molecular fields.